 Related plans and projects

 Crucial to belonging is that everyone can participate fully and feel valued within their community.
-That’s why we’re seeking your input in developing the City’s Access and Inclusion Plan 2025-2030.
+That’s why we sought your input in developing the City’s Access and Inclusion Plan 2025-2030.

-The plan outlines strategies to enhance the inclusion of people with disability across the areas of events and services, buildings and facilities, information and feedback, quality customer service, participation in engagement and consultation, and employment with the City.
+The plan will outline strategies to enhance the inclusion of people with disability across the areas of events and services, buildings and facilities, information and feedback, quality customer service, participation in engagement and consultation, and employment with the City.

-It’s important that we connect with people with disabilities, families, carers, peak bodies, service providers and businesses, as well as the broader community.
-Your insights will be instrumental in identifying barriers to access and inclusion and guide the City in responding to the needs of our community for the next five years.
+We connected with people with disabilities, families, carers, peak bodies, service providers and businesses, as well as the broader community.
+Your insights were instrumental in identifying barriers to access and inclusion and guiding the City in responding to the needs of our community for the next five years.

 You can also read about the City's access and inclusion initiatives here.